TotwiseAnubis/UnrealClassRenamer/README.md

 However, **I don't take responability for potential issues or damage your project can have from using this tool**.
 I completely recommend you to **backup your project before using this tool**.
 You can use tools like SVN, Git, Perforce, etc, and commit or branch everytime you plan to use the tool.
 Then test everything goes ok, etc.

-# What about Vissual Assist or Resharper?
+# Why not just use Vissual Assist or Resharper for this?

-The thing is that they only change the name in source code, and even so they fail often to update the #include references often.
+The thing is that they only change the name in source code, and even so they often fail to update the #include references.
 They don't create the redirectors for you (needed if you have something in the editor using your class) and they don't regenerate the intermediate and visual studio projects for you.

 # Feedback, Bug Reports, Feature Requests, etc